Martial law in Poland

-Martial law in Poland (Stan wojenny w Polsce) existed between 13 December 1981 and 22 July 1983.
+Martial law in Poland (Stan wojenny w Polsce) was in effect between 13 December 1981 and 22 July 1983.
 The government of the Polish People's Republic drastically restricted everyday life by introducing martial law and a military junta in an attempt to counter political opposition, in particular the Solidarity movement.

 Since the late 1970s, Poland had been in a deep economic recession.
 Edward Gierek, First Secretary of the Polish United Workers' Party (PZPR), had obtained a series of large loans from foreign creditors to achieve better economic output.
 This instead resulted in a domestic crisis.
 Essential goods were heavily rationed, which acted as a stimulus to establishing the first anticommunist trade union in the Eastern Bloc, known as Solidarity (Solidarność), in 1980.
 Gierek, who permitted the trade union to appear per the Gdańsk Agreement, was dismissed from his post less than a month later and confined to house arrest.
 Following countless strikes and demonstrations by employees of chief industrial regions, Poland was heading towards bankruptcy.
 The new First Secretary, General Wojciech Jaruzelski, was determined to end the demonstrations by force if necessary.